turbolinks/turbolinks-android/README.md

 ### Custom Instance(s) of TurbolinksSession

-We provide a single, reusable instance of Turbolinks that you can access through this convenience method:
+We provide a single, reusable instance of TurbolinksSession that you can access through this convenience method:

 ```java
 TurbolinksSession turbolinksSession = TurbolinksSession.getDefault(context);
 ```

-If you need greater control, you can always create your own instance(s) of Turbolinks with:
+If you need greater control, you can always create your own instance(s) with:

 ```java
 TurbolinksSession myTurbolinksSession = TurbolinksSession.getNew(context);